-Palestinians in Gaza feel nowhere is safe amid unrelenting Israeli airstrikes
+Palestinians trapped in Gaza find nowhere is safe during Israel’s relentless bombing

 Israeli Prime Minister Benjamin Netanyahu’s office said the decision was approved after a request from Biden.
 It said Israel “will not thwart” deliveries of food, water or medicine from Egypt, as long as they are limited to civilians in the south of the Gaza Strip and don’t go to Hamas militants.
 The statement made no mention of fuel, which is badly needed for hospital generators.

-Relatives of some of the roughly 200 people who were taken hostage and forced back to Gaza during the attack reacted in fury to the aid announcement.
+Relatives of some of the people who were taken hostage and forced back to Gaza during the Oct.
+7 Hamas attack reacted with fury to the aid announcement.

 “Children, infants, women, soldiers, men, and elderly, some with serious illnesses, wounded and shot, are held underground like animals,” said a statement from the Hostage and Missing Families Forum.
 But “the Israeli government pampers the murderers and kidnappers.”

-Note: This story has been corrected to show that Israeli forces has killed 10 Palestinians in the West Bank in the last two days, according to the Palestinian Health Ministry, not dozens.